kodou/kodou-docs/_docs/workflows.md

 2. Send a request to the `POST` https://api.kodou.io/library/call endpoint.

-The function calls will require the X-Consumer-Custom-ID header and a Json payload with the `sessionid` field, a `timeout` field, and an `args` field, a sub-object with the function arguments as fields.
+The function calls will require the Authorization header and a Json payload with the `sessionid` field, a `timeout` field, and an `args` field, a sub-object with the function arguments as fields.

 Protocol Buffers (PB) can be used for arguments as well with the https://api.kodou.io/library/callpb endpoint.

 The `sessionid` value serves as a proxy for the function url in the Setup phase.
 Call this function using the `library/call` API.
-The request includes the 'X-Consumer-Custom-ID' header, and a Json payload with the `sessionid`, a `timeout` value, and an object named `args` of the function arguments.
+The request includes the 'Authorization' header, and a Json payload with the `sessionid`, a `timeout` value, and an object named `args` of the function arguments.
 In the example below, `...hex_digit_to_int` accepts one argument named `c` and returns an integer.

 ```
 curl --request POST \
- --header 'X-Consumer-Custom-ID: {your API ID}' \
+ --header 'Authorization: Bearer {your API ID eyJhbGciOiJXXXXX....}' \
  --header "Content-Type: application/json" \
  --data '{"sessionid": {from the Setup call}, "timeout":"20000", "args":{"c": "A"}}'
  https://api.kodou.io